fuzzylabs/mlops-gcp/examples/reference/README.md

 # Introduction

 In this reference example we demonstrate MLOps on Google Cloud Platform with Vertex.
-This represents what at Fuzzy Labs consider to be _MLOps done right_.
+This represents what we at Fuzzy Labs consider to be _MLOps done right_.

 At the beginning of this project, we set out to address the following questions: